-- Once you’ve obtained a copy of the contract, submit it for review by Campus Life staff via the Contract Review Form.
+- Once you’ve obtained a copy of the contract, submit it for review by Campus Life staff by emailing it to email@example.com.
 Please allow as much time as possible (a minimum of two weeks is ideal) for Campus Life to review the contract, as depending on its complexity, multiple parties may have to be consulted, and the original contract may have to be altered substantially.

 - Once the contract has been fully reviewed and vetted by Campus Life, a staff member will sign it, signifying that Bates College has agreed to the terms of the entity’s engagement at the college, and ensure that it’s signed by the entity you’re bringing to campus.
 Please note that contracts worth $5000 or more must be signed by the College Treasurer, which will add processing time.

 - Never sign a contract yourself – it puts you at personal risk.
 Bates College does not recognize contracts entered by students on behalf of the college.

 - You will then receive the final copy back, known as an executed contract.
 Campus Life will process it, ensuring that Accounting renders payment to the contracted entity.
 You should then upload the executed contract to your Bates Engage Accounting Book to ensure that the expense is tracked accurately.

 A Note on Certificates of Insurance